DerekCresswell/GameDesign11/CONTRIBUTING.md

 Split paragraphs into new lines at appropriate sections with a backslash directly after the last character similar to this.`\`\
 Do not use double spaces to split lines.
 You may also leave a blank line with <kbd>Enter</kbd> if you need to split a section but don't need a new header.\
-Always add new lines before and after
+Always add new lines before and after things like lists, images, code blocks, etc.

 ```
 This is some content.\